-Planned completion refers to the completion of construction works; other actions, such as inspections, launches, etc, may occur after this date.
+\Planned completion refers to the completion of construction works; other actions, such as inspections, launches, etc, may occur after this date.

-Program/activity Actions for 2024/25 Quarterly measure

-Public open space maintenance Undertake maintenance of park and public open Number of park and public open space

-space assets. maintenance work orders completed.

-Coordination and implementation of

-maintenance programs which

-enhance aesthetic appeal, whilst

-maintaining functionality for

-recreation and sporting activities.
+Program/activity Actions for 2024/25 Quarterly measure Public open space maintenance Undertake maintenance of park and public open space assets.
+Number of park and public open space maintenance work orders completed.
+Coordination and implementation of maintenance programs which enhance aesthetic appeal, whilst maintaining functionality for recreation and sporting activities.

-Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Active reserve and community facility review A 3-yearly review of the City's sports parks and community facilities to inform capital works programming and recommendations for future refurbishments and upgrades.
-Q1 Q2 Q3 Q4 •
+Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Active reserve and community facility review A 3-yearly review of the City's sports Q1 Q2 parks and community facilities to inform capital works programming Q3 No milestones in 2024/25 Q4 •